Sunbird-Saral/react-native-saral-sdk/ml_models/handwritten_digits/readme.md

 ## Dataset
 - The dataset has to be placed inside data/raw
-- It will consist of 11 folders in total (i.e 0-9 classes and 10 as noise class)
+- It will consist of 11 folders in total (i.e 0-9: digit classes and 10: noise class)
 - In case dataset not available, please download from:

 ## Pre-trained Resnet model